Enjoying your mosquito-free yard is about to get real.

 Zika virus has spread rather quickly in the past two years through parts of South America, the Caribbean, the Pacific Islands and now the U.S. (in major cities like Miami and Atlanta).

 This mosquito-borne virus causes fever, joint/muscle pain, headaches, vomiting, conjunctivitis (AKA Pink Eye) and rash- and is especially dangerous for women that are pregnant or plan on becoming pregnant.
-Unfortunately, Zika has no cure as of now, which makes it highly dangerous.

-People should take precautionary measures to avoid mosquito bites and the standing water that provides the ideal breeding grounds for these pests.
 There are several travel health notifications for a few popular holiday destinations from the CDC, so ensure to check these before you book your trip, especially if anyone in your family is pregnant.

 Chikungunya